barkanb/hiring-engineers/answers.md

 ## Visualizing Data:

-1. In order to create a dashbord, a script needs to run with an API key and an APP key.
+1. In order to create a dashboard, a script needs to run with an API key and an APP key.
 	Navigate to the API tab and get the two keys.

 	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/metric-1.png" width="40%" height="40%"></a>